jtakayama/makahiki/doc/installation-makahiki-vagrant-eclipse.rst

 .. _section-installation-makahiki-vagrant-eclipse:

-Using Eclipse to Develop with Makahiki on Vagrant
+Using Eclipse to Develop With Makahiki on Vagrant
 =================================================

 Using Eclipse to develop software with Makahiki is optional.
 However,